xtmtd/MMG/README.md

 Mitochondrial metagenomics (MMG) pipeline for the rapid mitogenome assembly, integrating a fast, accurate read mapper for filtering non-mitochondrial reads, a seed-and-extend assembler for assembling species-specific mitogenomes while detecting ‘noisy’ species/sequences potentially obstructing target assembly.

 MMG assembly procedure for each dataset was completed in a few hours on desktop PCs while maintaining high accuracy and completeness except for some very closely related taxa.
-Excluding ‘noisy’ reads including chimera of non-targeted species could improve the target assembly, par-ticularly for those closely-related species.
+Excluding ‘noisy’ reads including chimera of non-targeted species could improve the target assembly, particularly for those closely related-species.
 Short barcodes as the reference can have almost identical detection power but require at least an order of magnitude greater sequencing depth than mitogenomes.
 Sequencing amount of 1 Gbp per bulk sample is usually sufficient to detect species richness and abundance against mitogenome reference.

 ![image](https://user-images.githubusercontent.com/45136134/157005857-7e00689b-0d7a-4009-993b-9162a634420a.png)